-Every owner, lessee, manager, or other person in control of a building subject to this Section exception granted by the Department of Environment, or shall post a notice indicating that the Plan or letter of exception is available in the office of the building manager upon request.
+Every owner, lessee, manager, or other person in control of a building subject to this Section 402 shall post in the building lobby each Bicycle Access Plan that is in effect and any letter of exception granted by the Department of Environment, or shall post a notice indicating that the Plan or letter of exception is available in the office of the building manager upon request.
 Such posting shall be made within five days of completion and implementation of the Plan or Plans or any amendment thereto or within five days of the Department of Environment's granting of an exception.
-If the posted within twenty days of receipt of such determination.
+If the Department of Environment denies an application for an exception, a Bicycle Access Plan shall be posted within twenty days of receipt of such determination.